-All text, visuals, and infographics in this publication may be reproduced or made public, provided that the source is that certain information may not be entirely accurate, or may become outdated over time.
+All text, visuals, and infographics in this publication may be reproduced or made public, provided that the source is acknowledged.
+Although we have exercised the utmost care in the creation of this publication, there is always the possibility that certain information may not be entirely accurate, or may become outdated over time.
 Sources are cited where known.